deepjavalibrary/djl-serving/serving/docs/lmi/user_guides/lmi_input_output_schema.md

 ### BestOfSequence

 Generated text and its details is the one with the highest log probability.
-Others sequences are returned as best_of_sequences.
+Other sequences are returned as best_of_sequences.
 You can enable this with n > 1.
 It is also returned when beam search is enabled with the option num_beams > 1.

 Note that best_of_sequences will only work with non-streaming case.